Reality exists outside of television shows.

-And when reality hits them, it’s a trainwreck.
+And when real-world reality hits some debtors, it’s a trainwreck.

-Think Chapter 13 cases where my client wants to keep all of his assets with secured debts AND pay off back support or, more often, non dishchargeable taxes.
+Too often, my ever-optimistic client wants to keep all of his assets with secured debts AND pay off the must-pay back support or non dishchargeable taxes.

 Secured debts are things like car loans, home mortgages , and property taxes.